CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > ***Playable on a non-Ringwraith, non-Wizard, character with mind of 7 or less.*** Character cannot be controlled by direct influence.
-Once during each of his organization phases, the character may attempt to remove this card by making a roll (drawing a #)---if the result is less than 7, discard this card.
+> > ***Playable on a non-Ringwraith, non-Wizard character with mind of 7 or less.*** Character cannot be controlled by direct influence.
+Once during each of his organization phases, the character may attempt to remove this card by making a roll (drawing a #)---if the result is greater than 7, discard this card.
 Cannot be duplicated on a given character.
 >

 ---